tobyCurtis/org-cockpit/tasks.md

     - Generate Auth URL
     - Details view perhaps?
 I forget what the cli has for that, but I know it's a JSON blob of some sort
 - Auth with an auth url
+- Live search should open rows with matches
+    - When you clear live search, rows are collapsed again